 The purpose of the Duquesne Medieval and Renaissance Players is to stage productions of Medieval and Renaissance drama as a means of research to better understand how Medieval and Renaissance drama function within a larger social context.
 In this effort, we join an international interest in the reconstruction and understanding of early dramas.

-Candidates for undergraduate membership must have completed at least 3 semesters of college work and a minimum of 2 college courses in English language or literature.
-They must also have a minimum of a B grade point average in English, and rank at least in the highest 35 percent of their class in general scholarship.
+To be a candidate for undergraduate membership, you must have completed at least three semesters of college work and a minimum of two college courses in English language or literature.
+You must also have a minimum of a B average in English and rank at least in the highest 35 percent of your class in general scholarship.

 Explore Sigma Tau Delta Nationals